'Jupiter's Legacy' Netflix Millarworld Series: Release Date, Plot, Cast & Trailer - What's on Netflix

 - Grace Sampson / Lady Liberty: The wife of Sheldon and mother of Chloe and Brandon.
 Lady Liberty is one of the strongest heroes on the planet and was not afraid to disagree with Sheldon.
 Grace is the rock that Sheldon needs as he comes to terms with the modern and violent world of today.

 - Chloe Sampson: Chloe is the rebellious daughter of Sheldon and Grace.
-Unafraid to forge her own path, Chloe stands against everything her parents stood for and sworn to protect.
+Unafraid to forge her own path, Chloe stands against everything her parents stood for and swore to protect.

 - Brandon Sampson / Paragon: The son of Sheldon and Grace and heir apparent to the mantle of The Utopian.
 Brandon is in training to replace his father as the leader of The Union, with such a great weight upon him he is struggling to live up to his father’s legend.